Winter Immersion Program

 Welcome

-WIP's primary focus is to walk with you as you discern how to live in solidarity with the materially poor and marginalized, especially upon return to campus.
-WIP is rooted in Ignatian values, human dignity, Catholic Social Teaching, liberation theology, and the building of relationships as we share our humanity.
-Our hope is to transform minds, hearts, and hands to live out a faith that does justice.
+WIP's focus is to walk with you as you discern how to live in solidarity with the materially poor and communities pushed to the margins, especially upon return to campus.
+WIP is rooted in justice and joy, meaning we reflect and act on Ignatian values, human dignity, Jesuit Social Justice, liberation, and the building of relationships as we share our humanity.

 WIP invites you to dive into your own faith and reflect on how to live out a faith that does justice.
 WIPs only requirement is that you be open.
-WIP is rooted in Catholic Social Teaching and Ignatian values.
+WIP is rooted in Catholic Social Teaching and Ignatian values/Spirituality.
 Students of ALL faith traditions, as well as those who do not identify with a particular faith tradition, are welcome and encouraged to deepen and explore their spiritual life through this experience.
 Come as you are!

 Break open the depth of this word with us!
 Encounter means more than meeting someone, it means engaging with someone soul to soul.
 Come see how injustice actually effects people, and then let's do something about it!